 - The student must be enrolled at Wooster the semester following off-campus study.
 [Note: If a student applies institutional financial aid to an off-campus program and does not return to The College of Wooster after the program, the student will be billed for the amount of aid distributed.]

-- When the number of applications exceeds the projected off-campus study budget for any given year, OCS will rank proposals to distribute institutional financial aid based on the quality of the proposal (see “The College of Wooster Off-Campus Study Proposal” for criteria).
+- When the number of applications exceeds the projected off-campus study budget for any given year, GEO will rank proposals to distribute institutional financial aid based on the quality of the proposal (see “The College of Wooster Off-Campus Study Proposal” for criteria).
 If a student’s proposal is not granted institutional financial aid, the student may still study off-campus, but institutional financial aid will not be available.

 How does the billing process work?